Fort Hood attack Purple Heart recipients to get added benefits

 Hasan, an American-born Muslim, opened fire on unarmed soldiers preparing for overseas deployment, killing 13 people and wounding 32 others in what he later called retaliation for U.S. wars in the Muslim world.

-The expanded criteria also allows the Purple Heart medal to be awarded to Private William Long, who was killed, and Private Quinton Ezeagwula, who was wounded, outside a Little Rock recruiting office in 2009.
+The Army had previously designated the Fort Hood shooting as "workplace violence" on the grounds that Hasan was a fellow soldier, and there was no evidence the attack was directed by a foreign enemy.

-Abdulhakim Mujahid Muhammad, an American convert to Islam, pleaded guilty to the Little Rock shootings and is serving a life sentence.
+Congress in 2015 expanded the eligibility for the Purple Heart by stating it should cover an attack if the perpetrator was in communication with foreign terrorists or inspired by one.

-(Reporting by Lisa Maria Garza in Dallas; Writing by David Bailey; Editing by Will Dunham and Eric Beech)
+(Reporting by Lisa Maria Garza in Dallas; Writing by David Bailey; Editing by Will Dunham)